 Dislocation of the shoulder joint always requires a visit to the doctor’s office.
 Basic examination by a doctor includes palpation of the shoulder joint and examination of the arm’s range of motion.
 At the same time, the condition of the upper limb nervous system and blood vessels is also examined.
 Usually, an X-ray is also needed, which also shows possible dislocations in the shoulder joint.

 Treatment of a dislocated shoulder

-Treatment begins with replacement of the humerus.
+Treatment begins with putting the dislocated shoulder back into place.
 Before the procedure, your doctor will give you an analgesic or anesthetize your shoulder joint.

-Sometimes dislocation may also require surgery – especially if there is considerable looseness in the shoulder joint.
+Sometimes dislocations may also require surgery – especially if there is considerable looseness in the shoulder joint.